laurenjc/laurenjc.github.io/essays/aiUse.md

 ---
 layout: essay
 type: essay
-image: img/eslintpng.png
-title: "My Experience With ESLint"
+title: "Use of A.I in Software Engineering"
 # All dates must be YYYY-MM-DD format!
-date: 2023-09-21
+date: 2023-11-21
 published: true
 labels:
   - Coding
-  - Coding Standards
+  - A.I
 ---
-<h1> Use of A.I in Coding </h1>
+<h1> Use of A.I in Software Engineering </h1>
 <p>
   During my fall 2023 semester, our ICS 314 class was given the choice to use A.I in a variety of different ways.
 During this semester, I experienced using a few A.I tools for the first time, such as Github Copilot and ChatGPT.
 I found these tools to be extremely useful at times, but they were not a solution for every problem I came across.